An Ohio Dad Cut Off His Daughter’s Hair As Punishment For Her Getting Highlights, Mom Claims

 Even worse, some highlights remain, and the father and stepmother have promised to chop those off, too, once the hair grows back.

-As mentioned in a previous paragraph, neither the father nor the stepmother (identified by Rare as Schaffen Frederick and Sara Murray) have given their side of the story; or if they have, it hasn’t been published by a reputable publication.
+As mentioned in a previous paragraph, neither the father nor the stepmother (identified by Rare as Schaffen Frederick and Sara Murray) have given their side of the story, or if they have, it hasn’t been published by a reputable publication.
 Similarly, a Facebook page belonging to a Schaffen Frederick of Fostoria, Ohio, whose user claims to be married to Sarah Murray, makes no mention of Christin, Kelsey, or her hair.

 Fortunately for Kelsey, Lady Jane’s on Glendale in Toledo, Ohio, was able to hook up Kelsey with a wig while her hair grows back.